I love making small-batch homemade ice cream. It’s dense and creamy and is the perfect base for an over-the-top root beer float.

 Pour into a large bowl, cover with plastic wrap and refrigerate until completely cool.
 2-4 hours.
 I prefer overnight.
 Makes 1 1/2 quarts.

-- Pour chilled mixture into an ice cream maker.
-Freeze according to manufacturers directions.
+Pour chilled mixture into an ice cream maker.
+Freeze according to manufactures directions.
 Pour into a container and return to freezer.
 Freeze until firm.

 To make rootbeer floats